Who Do I Vote For?

 I can easily imagine Mayor Dumas making an appointment to speak face-to-face with Andy in his office.
 Repeatedly.
 Derek Champagne, when District Attorney, managed to get Andy’s attention and actually educated him to the scam of “wind energy.”
 Cuomo swung into action and did something useful and actually legal and honorable to nail these bums.
 If Derek could educate the guy, Andrea can, too.
 Nobody, downstate, seems to grasp the unique challenges we face in the North Country.

 Andrea needs a board she can work with.
-I repeat: vote strategically,
+I repeat: vote strategically, vote for a functional board!

 Archie McKee and Andrea work well together.